HubingLion/training_and_transfer/README.md

-- 💬 Here is the code and data for the paper submitted to the "Automation In Construction" journal.
+- 💬 Here is the code and data for the paper submitted to the "Automation in Construction" journal.
 - ⚡ The code and data will be made available soon.
 Please stay tuned for further updates!